 To clearly understand the relationship between communication and management, we have to look at the following discussion:

-Management has to supply information to the subordinates in the form of instructions, advice, order, and need to hear suggestions & complaints from subordinates.
-Here communication can be three (3) dimensional i.e. downward, upward, and lateral.
+Management has to supply information to the subordinates in the form of instructions, advice, and order, and needs to hear suggestions & complaints from subordinates.
+Here communication can be three (3) dimensional i.e.

 Related Content of Introduction:

 - Difference between Business Communication and General Communication